cbeauhilton/beauhilton.com/site/posts/pixel6screen.md

 (so the old frame was still installed and I installed the adhesive to the its top, rather than in the phone casing where it belongs, and found out when the phone wouldn't click back together with the new screen).
 It was about $10, including shipping, for a second adhesive (also iFixit).
-Fits like a glove.
+Fit like a glove.

 Total $140, and Verizon sent us a free new Pixel 7 anyway (long story), so now my wife has the 7 and I upgraded from my old Pixel 2XL to this refurb'd 6.
 Dang, what an upgrade.
 Even though the Pixel 6 is widely considered the dud of the group,